 - Fix the brake lines using the reverse process

-- Remove the trapped in the air by blessing the system
+- Remove the trapped air by blessing the system

 Method 5: Bleed the brake lines

-Always bleed your brake system after any system repairs that have to do with the brake lines.
+Always bleed your brake system after any repairs to the brake lines.
 Brake bleeding requires assistance.

 - Ask your assistant to pump the brake pedal

 - Ask him/her to hold the pedal down while you lose the bleeder valve on the wheel cylinder or brake caliper.
-You have to bleed the wheels one at a time and not let air into the system.
+You have to bleed the wheels one at a time, keeping air out of the system.

 - Lock the bleeder valve and ask your assistant to pump the brake pedal a couple of times.
 Repeat the bleeding two or more times.